Healthdirect Free Australian health advice you can count on.

 What is liposuction?

-Liposuction (also called lipectomy or lipoplasty) is a type of cosmetic surgery that removes fat from under the skin.
+Liposuction (also called lipectomy or lipoplasty) is a type of cosmetic surgery that removes fat from under your skin.

-The procedure is not a weight-loss method and does not remove fat from other parts of the body, such as visceral fat around the organs.
+The procedure is not a weight-loss method.
+It does not remove fat from other parts of the body, such as visceral fat from around your organs.

 Some people have liposuction at the same time as other cosmetic surgery procedures such as a facelift, a breast augmentation or an abdominoplasty (tummy tuck).

-The best candidates for liposuction are people of normal weight who have firm, elastic skin but pockets of excess fat in certain areas.
+Liposuction works best for people of normal weight who have firm, elastic skin but pockets of excess fat in certain areas.

 How do I find a plastic surgeon?

 The Australian Health Practitioner Regulation Agency (AHPRA) has a register of medical practitioners.
-This will tell you if a doctor is a specialist plastic surgeon, who is the best type of healthcare professional to perform a liposuction procedure.
+This will tell you if a doctor is a specialist plastic surgeon.
+Plastic surgeons are the best type of healthcare professional to perform a liposuction procedure.

-If the doctor is not a specialist plastic surgeon, they may still be able to do cosmetic procedures such as liposuction, but you need to know that they do not have the same qualifications as a specialist.
+If the doctor is not a specialist plastic surgeon, they may still be able to do cosmetic procedures such as liposuction.
+But it is important to realise that they do not have the same qualifications as a specialist.

-If you are considering a surgeon, you should ask them plenty of questions about the procedure, and about their experience and qualifications.
+If you are considering a surgeon, find out about their experience and qualifications.
+Ask the medical practitioner lots of questions about the procedure.
 You should make sure you are comfortable with them.

 Questions to ask before liposuction

 There is a lot to consider before deciding to have any form of cosmetic surgery.
-You can ask your doctor questions about surgery in general, and there are other questions you should ask about liposuction, such as:
+You can ask your doctor questions about surgery in general.
+There are other questions you should ask about liposuction, such as:

 • What type of liposuction do you recommend for me and why?

-• How much bruising, swelling or pain would you expect me to experience?
+• How much bruising, swelling or pain do you expect me to experience?
 What should I do about this?

 • After surgery, how long before I can return to my normal activities?